trammell/recipe-book/susans-recipes.md

 > 2 limes, zested, juiced
 > 1 cup shredded Chihuahua cheese, Asadero or Monterey Jack

 Preheat broiler or grill pan to high.
-(Don't do this until the rellenos are ready.)
+(Don't do this until the poblanos are ready.)
+Place poblanos under broiler or on hot grill and char evenly all over, 15 minutes.

-Heat about 3 ½ cups stock in a sauce pot with a bay leaf to boiling.
+Heat about 3½ cups stock in a sauce pot with a bay leaf to boiling.
 Add rice, cover pot reduce heat to low and simmer 18 minutes until tender.

-Place poblanos under broiler or on hot grill and char evenly all over, 15 minutes.

 While peppers and rice are working, scrape the corn off the cobs or defrost frozen corn and dry by spreading out on clean kitchen towel.
 Heat 2 tablespoons